University of Salerno: Organization

-The library "biblioteca Eduardo R. Caianiello" offers students over 400,000 volumes and constitutes one of the major collections of books in Italy.
+The "Central library Eduardo R. Caianiello" (in Italian "Biblioteca umanistica "E. R. Caianiello") offers students over 800,000 bibliographic units and over 6,383 periodicals in its shelves.

 ICSR Mediterranean Knowledge

 In May 2015 the University of Salerno saw the establishment of a new research institute, the International Centre for Studies and Research "Mediterranean Knowledge", composed by 14 Research Units located in universities of the Mediterranean countries.
 The ICSR, that has its administrative office at the University of Salerno, aims at favouring research and dissemination of knowledge about the most important topics of the Mediterranean Basin.
 For that purpose it publishes the book series Mediterranean, Knowledge, Culture, Heritage, theJournal of Mediterranean Knowledge and a series of Working Papers.

 The ICSR, moreover, periodically organizes national and international conferences.